 Events don't have to be organised as part of a local Green Week!
 We see many stand alone events pop up across the country under the Great Big Green Week theme.

 You can sign up to our Community Mailing List here.
-You’ll get regular updates on training, resources, funding and general support from our Community Organiser, Jaz.
+You’ll get regular updates on training, resources, funding and general support from our Communities Manager, Jaz.

 As an event organiser, you will have to take responsibility for the safety and welfare of those attending your event(s), including providing public liability insurance cover as appropriate.
 You can find some guidance on whether you need insurance here, and some guidance on health and safety, insurance and more, check out parts two to seven in this helpful guide.